nhsconnect/integration-adaptors/pipeline/README.md

 mhs docker container as specified in the docker container).

-There must also be log groups in cloud watch under the following names:
+There must also be log groups in cloud watch under the following names - these groups need to be created manually:
-- `/ecs/jenkins/master`
+- `/ecs/jenkins-master`
 - `/ecs/jenkins-workers-jenkins-worker`
 - `/ecs/scr-service-environment`
 - `/ecs/sonarqube`